Preparing for a Visit

 - Allow approximately 2-2 1/2 hours for the first visit: Keep in mind that the visit may be longer depending on the needs of your child.

-- Plan for traffic: There is a 15 minute grace period for your appointment, after which you must be rescheduled.
+- Plan for traffic: There is a 15 minute grace period for your appointment, after which you may be rescheduled.